HL7-DaVinci/plan-net-ri/README.md

 # Bulk data $export

 This server implements `$export` function for bulk data exchange.
 To generate these files see [PDEX Plan Net Sample Data Repo](https://github.com/HL7-DaVinci/pdex-plan-net-sample-data).
+Move the `export.json` file into `src/resources`.
 Move the `.ndjson` files into `src/main/webapp/resources`.
 Everything in this folder will be accessible at the `/resources` endpoint.

 # Updating the data